This post may contain affiliate links, which means I make commission (at no cost to you!)

 Ain’t she sweet?

 Does your mom love dessert?
 If so, make her favorite dessert.
-(Or check her Pinterest dessert boards to see what she’s been drooling over lately!)
+(Or check out our Pinterest Dessert board to find something amazing!)
 Odds are, if your mom makes a dessert it’s what someone else likes and not necessarily her favorite.
 Treat her with a special treat just for her!

 Plant a garden.